nobrien97/SLiMTests/tests/standingVar/readme/README.md

 - Number of loci [1 - 1000]
 - Mutational effect size variance [0.01 - 1.5]

-256 samples to minimise correlations between parameters, maximise coverage
+144 samples to minimise correlations between parameters, maximise coverage 50 replicates per model
+This is repeated three times: additive, NAR, NAR with KXZ and KZ, totalling 21600 simulations This is approximately 388880 SUs on Gadi.

 When the number of loci increases, $h^2$ should increase, as the mutational target is so large and mutational effects should be favoured to be very small to compensate for the higher effective mutation rate.
 When mutational effect